pavankalyankonda/ShellScripts/README.md

-Got it!
-Here's a **simpler, human-friendly README** for your script—easy to read, concise, and still covers everything important:

----

 # AWS Resource Info Script

 Shell script to list some AWS resources in a given region.
 Supports **EC2, S3, VPC, and EBS**.

----

 ## Prerequisites